First Avenue upgrade - Maroochydore

 - transforming the eastern side of First Avenue including extending kerbing and landscaped areas and new street furniture

-- transforming the western side of First Avenue into a six metre wide, shared path for pedestrians and cyclists with a continuous, centralised planting strip.
+- transforming the western side of First Avenue into a seven metre wide, shared path for pedestrians and cyclists with a continuous, centralised planting strip

-- extensive landscaping including planting approximately 60 new trees and 1500 new plants.
+- extensive landscaping, including planting approximately 70 new trees and 2,000 new plants

 - installing new street furniture to provide a welcoming, green environment for residents and visitors.